MaxwellKnight/maze-plus/README.md

-# Maze Generator and Solver using DFS and BFS algorithms in JavaScript with React UI
+# Maze Generator and Solver using DFS and BFS algorithms in TypeScript with React UI

 This project is a maze-solving application built with Vite, leveraging TypeScript for improved type safety.
 The maze creation and solving algorithms include Depth-First Search (DFS) and Breadth-First Search (BFS).
 The codebase also incorporates utility functions `forEach` and `execute` to enhance asynchronous iteration and execution chaining, respectively.